AdaCore/spark2014/docs/lrm/source/packages.rst

 #.
 In |SPARK| the elaboration of a package shall only update, directly or
    indirectly, variables declared immediately within the package.

-.. note:: TJJ asks: Is this a verification rule or a legality rule?
-   Ideally it should be a legality rule but the front end can probably only detect direct updates.
-The globals of called subprograms are needed to check indirect calls.

 Package Specifications and Declarations
 ---------------------------------------